gulipad/comgo-web/README.md

-# hello-leia-web
+# ComGo Website

-> Revamp of Hello Leia Website
+> Revamp of the ComGo Website

 ## Build Setup